awsdocs/aws-systems-manager-user-guide/doc_source/maintenance-windows-tutorials.md

 + `InvocationId`
 + `ExecutionId`

-You also need the ID of the Amazon EC2 instance you plan to use in the tutorial\.
+You also need the ID of the EC2 instance you plan to use in the tutorial\.
 For example: `i-02573cafcfEXAMPLE`

 **Topics**
 + [Tutorial: Create and configure a maintenance window \(AWS CLI\)](maintenance-windows-cli-tutorials-create.md)